 In Britain and elsewhere in Europe NGOs are getting together to launch joint campaigns to 'mobilise' the public on climate change.
-In the US, the 'failure' of climate campaigning has sparked controversy over whether 'environmentalism is dead' (see last newsletter), Carl Pope of the Sierra Club has argued there's "something different about climate change", Here are ten factors which have made it hard to campaign effectively 'on climate'.
+In the US, the 'failure' of climate campaigning has sparked controversy over whether' environmentalism is dead' (see last newsletter).
+Carl Pope of the Sierra Club has argued there's "something different about climate change". campaign effectively 'on climate'.
+It's not an exhaustive list.